ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Touchpad Control script forms the stub to allow for pre-defined actions to execute when the touchpad axis changes.

+This is enabled by the Touchpad Control script emitting an event each time the X axis and Y Axis on the touchpad change and the corresponding Touchpad Control Action registers with the appropriate axis event.
+This means that multiple Touchpad Control Actions can be triggered per axis change.

 This script is placed on the Script Alias of the Controller that is required to be affected by changes in the touchpad.

 If the controlled object is the play area and `VRTK_BodyPhysics` is also available, then additional logic is processed when the user is falling such as preventing the touchpad control from affecting a falling user.